Why Having Good Credit Matters

 Landlords will run a credit check on potential tenants, and a good credit score makes you more likely to get approved more quickly.

-In addition to getting better loan terms, you’ll get credit applications approved more quickly and with higher credit limits, saving you time and providing peace of mind.
+In addition to getting better loan terms, you’ll get credit applications approved more quickly, saving you time and providing peace of mind.

 Employers may pull a credit report as part of a background check, especially if the job involves handling cash or managing personnel files.
 A good credit score makes you more likely to get employed.